Key Takeaways

 Dinnerware for Every Dinner with Lenox

 While it would be impossible to cover every single dinnerware material you might encounter, hopefully you now have some idea of which materials will suit your needs.
-For everyday use, materials like melamine and stoneware might be your best choices.
-For more upscale, formal occasions, try reaching for porcelain or bone china.

 We trust our products to hold up to whatever life throws your way, but we still offer our Replacement Promise—just in case.
 Because we know, life can get messy.